 - It depends.
 I find that most people can eat out occasionally on the MCAS diet and see improvement in their symptoms as long as they choose anti-inflammatory foods when they eat out, like fish, steak, roasted vegetables, eggs, salads, etc. If you have restaurants near you that offer whole-food, organic, or gluten-free options, that may be your best bet for eating out.
 However, if eating out involves drinking a lot of alcohol and eating fried foods or foods laden with processed carbs, sugars, and industrial seed oils, then that will most likely not be supportive of your MCAS recovery process; at some point, eating those less optimal foods may be tolerable for your body, but I recommend focusing on healing for a while first before pushing the limits of your body’s tolerance with processed restaurant foods and alcohol.

 The mast cell activation syndrome diet is a powerful tool that can support your MCAS recovery as a part of your overall treatment approach.
 If you need more help customizing your MCAS diet and putting it into action (including personalized meal plans!), I’d love to work with you in my functional nutrition practice!
-You can schedule a discovery call with me to learn more about how we can work together!
+You can schedule a complimentary discovery call with me to learn how I can help you!

 Other Blogs You Might Like: